websdotcom/Stepwise/README.md

 ### Random Goodies

+Stepwise is lovingly crafted by and used in [Pagemodo.app](https://itunes.apple.com/us/app/pagemodo-for-social-media/id937853905?mt=8).
+Check it out if you want to make posting to social networks not terrible.

 Set `Stepwise.StepDebugLoggingEnabled` to `true` to get log messages of what's happening in your steps.

 ### Swift Versions